scheme-requests-for-implementation/srfi-126/srfi-126.md

 pair of procedures even when a single procedure was passed to `make-hashtable`.
-In any case, all values returned by this procedure are suitable for the `hash` argument of `make-hashtable` and must return in a hashtable with equivalent hashing behavior.
+In any case, all values returned by this procedure are suitable for the `hash` argument of `make-hashtable` and must result in a hashtable with equivalent hashing behavior.

 - `(hashtable-weakness hashtable)` *procedure*